christiskatsouris/Computational-Econometrics-R/README.md

 # Acknowledgments

-The author has benefited enormously by participating in workshops and training sessions related to High Performance Computing both at the University of Southampton as well as at University College London (UCL).
+The author has benefited by participating in workshops and training sessions related to High Performance Computing both at the University of Southampton as well as at University College London (UCL).